PORTLAND FIRE STATIONS THROUGH HISTORY

 Engine 16 - 2003 to Present

-Station 16 was built in 2003 to serve the west border of the city of Portland.
-Border areas typically present challenges to fire station placement, but Highway 26, a major traffic corridor in and out of the city on the west side, added to that.
-It includes a tunnel that, when blocked, can limit response to the west side.
+Located on SW Skyline Boulevard at the corner of SW Montgomery, Station 16 was built in 2003 to serve the west border of the city of Portland.
+Border areas typically present challenges to fire station placement.
+Highway 26, a major traffic corridor in and out of the city on the west side, added challenges.
+Station 16's response area includes a tunnel that, when blocked, can limit response to the west side of the city.
 It also serves significant attractions like the Oregon Zoo, the World Forestry Center, and Washington Park.
 The station remains in service today.
-The photo shows Station 16 in 2008.

 1920 SW Spring Street